smallpdf/regisshtry/README.md

 ```
 REGISSHTRY_PATH is a configurable path to the registry
 IMAGE           is the image name e.g. smallpdf/example
-X               is a auto incrementing number
+X               is an auto-incrementing number
 ```